-This paper also adds to the literature on the effect of competition on information provision (e.g., media competition in Gentzkow and Shapiro (2008) and Cagé (2020); credit rating agency competition in Becker and Milbourn (2011)).
-Several papers have studied this topic in the context of security analysts with mixed reduced-form results.
-For example, Hong and Kacperczyk (2010) and Merkley et al. (2017) use brokerage mergers and closures as exogenous shocks on competition and find that consensus forecast quality worsens with less competition, but Guo and Mota (2021) find the opposite using MiFID II as an exogenous shock on competition.
+On the empirical side, several papers have studied the impact of competition on information quality in the security analyst market with mixed results.
+Hong and Kacperczyk (2010) and Merkley, Michaely and Pacelli (2017) use brokerage mergers and closures as exogenous shocks on competition and find that consensus forecast quality deteriorates with less competition, but Guo and Mota (2021) find the opposite using MiFID II as an exogenous shock on competition.
 While these studies propose their own mechanisms for these effects, my paper differs from and connects them by proposing a new mechanism, through which competition has an inverted-U-shaped effect on consensus forecast quality.
-Furthermore, I support this mechanism with empirical evidence at analyst-level, highlighting their strategic interaction.